Carolina Country Music Fest: Awards

+On April 14, 2023, it was announced the CCMF one of 6 festivals nominated for the Academy of Country Music’s festival of the year award.
+The annual ACM awards shows will be held at 8 p.m.
+May 11 at the Ford Center at The Star in Frisco, Texas.

 Attendance

 Artists

 Each year, CCMF hosts 30 of country's headlining artists plus up-and-coming, regional and local acts.

-This table is up to date as of 12/25/2022 and is based on the official CCMF website 2023 artist lineup.
+This table is up to date as of 5/12/2023 and is based on the official CCMF website 2023 artist lineup.